Bad Faith Insurance Attorney in Wheeling, WV

 Contact Jividen Law Offices, PLLC today for a free case evaluation.
 We can discuss your legal rights if you have had a valid insurance claim that was wrongfully delayed or denied by an insurance company.
-Call our bad faith lawyers in Wheeling, WV, or reach out online now.
+Call our bad faith lawyers or reach out online now.

 What Is a Bad Faith Insurance Claim?

 A bad faith insurance claim involves an insurance company’s attempts to avoid its obligations under an insurance policy.
 The company may refuse to pay a legitimate claim or fail to timely investigate and process a claim under the deadlines set out in the policy.